Welcome to Animal Control CNY

 5. Avoid Strong Scents

 Strong scents — perfumes, scented lotions, even some food odors — attract bees and wasps.
-If you’re working in your garden, choose unscented products, as you don’t want to attract them.
+If you’re working in your garden, choose unscented products so you don’t attract them.
 Also, don’t wear brightly colored clothing that could be confused with flowers.

 6. Use Natural Deterrents